 Alexander's Playlist: Charpentier's MédéeBy Alexander NeefPosted in Alexander's Playlist

-For me, the tradition of French Baroque music — with its textures of ornamentation — has always been difficult to access on an emotional level.
-Yet it has really opened itself up to me recently through a number of recordings, including this week’s recommendation: French composer Marc-Antoine Charpentier’s Médée as conducted by William Christie with Les Arts Florissants, a Baroque-focused chamber orchestra Christie founded in 1979.
+For me, the tradition of French Baroque music — with its textures and ornamentation — has always been difficult to access on an emotional level.
+Yet it has really opened itself up to me recently through a number of recordings, including this week’s recommendation: French composer Marc-Antoine Charpentier’s Médée as conducted by William Christie with Les Arts Florissants.
+(Les Arts Florissants was a Baroque-focused chamber orchestra Christie founded in 1979).

 - 20/21 SUBSCRIPTIONS

 - COC NEWS